Electric scooters and hoverboards serve two very different purposes.

-I’ve owned an electric scooter for almost a year now.
-I’ve ridden it and many other scooters extensively.
+I’ve owned an electric scooter for several years.
+I’ve ridden it (and many other scooters) extensively.

-My experience with riding hoverboards is not that long.
-I have tried riding 2 different models and have a few hours under my belt.
+My experience with riding hoverboards is not as big.
+I have tried riding 2 different models and only have a few hours under my belt.

 But I do know enough about both technologies to compare them.
 If you are thinking about getting either an electric scooter or a hoverboard, it is important you know their similarities, their differences, and when should you consider each.